ryanwoodsmall/static-binaries/README.md

 these may be useful but they're a means to an end, so don't replace your userspace with these...

-updates will be provided, maybe, sometime, on an "i guess i should maybe update that" basis.
+updates will be provided, possibly, sometime, on an "i guess i should maybe update that" basis.

 # binaries